wfn Web Function First draft

 string

 Optional.
 Description of the attribute.
+MUST be formatted as markdown.

 Error definition